-I love programming, especially competitive programming and web development.
-I also play a lot of board games and social deduction games like Secret Hitler!School
+I love programming, especially machine learning, systems, competitive programming, and web development.
+I also play a lot of board games and social deduction games!School

 I run the USACO Guide and the Competitive Programming Initiative.Achievements

 I'm a 4x USACO Finalist, 5x AIME Qualifier, and 2023 Neo Scholar Finalist.

 Ever since I embarked on my programming journey as a young child, I've been entranced by the power and flexibility of code.

-Today, I'm an avid competitive programmer and web developer.
+Today, I'm an avid programmer currently interested in machine learning and systems.
 Programming is my superpower: With it, what I can create is limited only by my imagination!

 Outside of programming, I play a lot of board games, especially social deduction games (my personal favorite is Secret Hitler).
 I also enjoy discussing politics and government!